ZOLL Heart Failure Management System

 Heart Failure on the Rise

-Heart failure is one of the largest clinical challenges facing healthcare today, affecting nearly 6 million Americans.6 The current U.S. expenditure for heart failure exceeds $30 billion annually, with 60-80 percent related to hospitalization, and these figures are expected to grow in the future.7
+Heart failure is one of the largest clinical challenges facing healthcare, affecting nearly 6 million Americans, as reported in 2020.6 The current U.S. expenditure for heart failure exceeds $30 billion annually, with 60-80 percent related to hospitalization, and these figures are expected to grow in the future.7

 Support for You and Your Patients